Online training opportunities are listed below – click on the plus sign next to the topic of your choice to expand the information.

 The training carries continuing professional development (CPD) hours for nurses and pharmacists.
 For more information, phone free call 1800 654 301, email firstname.lastname@example.org or visit the Lung Foundation website.

 The Lung Foundation has many clinical resources to assist you and your patients.
 These are updated regularly with the latest evidence in diagnosis and management of COPD.
-To be kept up to date with developments subscribe to the Airwaves Clinical Update.
+To be kept up to date with developments subscribe to the Airwaves Newsletter.

 Understanding dementia – online courses

-Working with people who have dementia is not easy.
-It can be upsetting, trying and challenging, but it can also be very rewarding and satisfying.
+Working with people who have dementia is not easy; it can be challenging and upsetting, but it can also be very rewarding and satisfying.

-Australian Healthcare and Hospitals Association (AHHA) offers a series of five online training courses, each providing training in different aspects of dementia care.
+Australian Healthcare and Hospitals Association (AHHA) offers a series of five Understanding Dementia online training courses, each providing training in different aspects of dementia care.

 The aim of this is to provide an understanding of dementia, with the goal of: